mikitz/discord-scheduler-bot/README.md

 # Discord Scheduler Bot
 This is a self-hosted Discord bot that handles scheduling.
-Built with the intention to handle scheduling and RSVPs for D&amp;D 5e sessions.
+Built with the intention to handle scheduling and RSVPs for D&amp;D 5e sessions on the 3 servers for the 3 campaigns I run.

 ## Features
 - Have *Checkmark*, *Red X* reactions for Players